molecule/molecule.github.io/_post/prelims from my perspective.md

 WHAT THEY WERE LOOKING FOR
 1. Personal, critical reaction, especially critiquing Schneiderman's perspective/viewpoint.
 	- I talked about how important I think disemmination is, as it's rarely mentioned in most design guidelines, and my experience at the old company I worked at where (setting aside licensing) they didn't even provide documentation to groups within the company - teams wouldn't even help each other out, much less customers, or any outside groups.
-	-  I talked a little bit about Search and Canny responded that he thinks Search is an outdated term, to which I have a big reaction.
+	-  I talked a little bit about Search and Canny responded that he thinks Search is an outdated term, to which I had a big reaction.
 He talked about how his kids use Google to search for specific pieces of knowledge, and I emphasized that while that's a part of search, another part is understanding what already exists, and placing yourself in the larger context of the work that's been done.
 2. Accurate interpretation/understanding of Schneiderman's philosophy.
 	- Relate is more about relating to other people, not relating ideas to themselves (he even said my interpretation was a common mistake).
 (I messed this up)
 3. Core concepts, and modern interpretations/examples of them.